TheMariamE/horimiya/README.md

 # Anime Web Site - Horimiya

 This project consists of the [prototype](https://xd.adobe.com/view/7036004d-702d-4e13-a301-ef4e85ec3a15-2565/) created to adapt the most interesting information of an anime within a website, for this we use React to create the site.

+#Visit the Deployed website now: horimiya.mariamedwards.com

 ## Available Scripts